the-programmers-hangout/EtherealBot/contributing.md

 ## Branch scheme
  - `master` - Only updated alongside release branches
  - `develop` - What to make pull requests against
+ - `release/version` - The release branch for a particular version
  - `feature/xyz` - The feature branch for `xyz` feature.